straszheimjeffrey/The-Kiln/README.md

 Of course, as the application grows, dispatching will get more complex.
 No problem, just make the clay look at more stuff.

-We must match the dispatch to an action
+We must match the dispatch to an action.
+(Ignore the `:glaze` stuff for now.
+We will explain it below.)

     (declare log)
     (declare security-check)